mrgroen/mendix-NativeImageMarker/README.md

 - No other content on the page will be visible as the widget is a modal
 - Configure a close action, usually just Close page is sufficient.

-## In modal or directly
-The widget initally always rendered the image in a modal.
-Mostly because rendering directly on the Mendix page did not work very well initially.

-As of Mendix 9, this works correctly.
-It is best to show the image directly, without modal because:
-- If you still use a modal in Mendix 9, the image may be visible while the modal closes.
-- Showing the image directly allows the widget to react to device rotation.
-- Smooth animation

 Please note that the widget assumes to show the image fullscreen, so use a fullpage layout and don't place any other content on the page.
 Also, take out any spacing.